Battle of Heartbreak Ridge: Initial assault (13–27 September)

-On 13 September the elements of the 2nd Division were in position and ready to attack.
-The French Battalion, under Lt.
-Col. Ralph Monclar, had taken over the positions of the 38th Infantry Regiment on Hill 868, a little over 2 mi east of Hill 931, and the 38th had become the division reserve with responsibility for surveillance of the Kansas line.
+On 13 September, the elements of the 2nd Division were in position and ready to attack.
+The French Battalion, under Lieutenant Colonel Ralph Monclar, had taken over the positions of the 38th Infantry Regiment on Hill 868, a little over 2 mi east of Hill 931, and the 38th had become the division reserve, with responsibility for surveillance of the Kansas line.
 The 9th Regiment was poised to advance on Hill 728 when the 23rd Regiment gained Hill 894.
-Direct support for the 23d Regiment would come from the 37th Field Artillery Battalion, under Lt.
-Col. Linton S. Boatright, and its 105mm howitzers, while the 503rd Field Artillery Battalion (155mm howitzer), 96th Field Artillery Battalion (155mm howitzer), 38th Field Artillery Battalion (105mm howitzer) and Battery C of the 780th Field Artillery Battalion (8-inch howitzer) provided general support.
+Direct support for the 23d Regiment would come from the 37th Field Artillery Battalion, under Lieutenant colonel Linton S. Boatright, and its 105 mm howitzers, while the 503rd Field Artillery Battalion (155 mm howitzer), 96th Field Artillery Battalion (155 mm howitzer), 38th Field Artillery Battalion (105 mm howitzer) and Battery C of the 780th Field Artillery Battalion (8-inch howitzer) provided general support.
 The 37th and 38th Field Artillery Battalions were located about 3 mi southeast of Heartbreak Ridge.
-The 96th and 503rd were approximately 7 mi south and 9 mi southeast of the objective respectively, while the battery from the 780th was near Yach'on-ni, about 11 mi south of Heartbreak.
+The 96th and 503rd were approximately 7 mi south and 9 mi southeast of the objective, respectively, while the battery from the 780th was near Yach'on-ni, about 11 mi south of Heartbreak.

-At 05:30 the artillery preparation began and for thirty minutes the guns pounded KPA positions on or near Heartbreak Ridge.
-Then Colonel Adams gave the signal to start the 23d's attack.
-The 3rd Battalion, under Lt.
-Col. Virgil E. Craven, led the way in a column of companies, followed by the 2nd Battalion, commanded by Lt.
-Col. Henry F. Daniels.
+At 05:30 the artillery preparation began, and for thirty minutes the guns pounded KPA positions on or near Heartbreak Ridge.
+Then Adams gave the signal to start the 23d's attack.
+The 3rd Battalion, under Lieutenant colonel Virgil E. Craven, led the way in a column of companies, followed by the 2nd Battalion, commanded by Lieutenant colonel Henry F. Daniels.
 As the assault troops moved north from Hill 702 up the Sat'ae-ri Valley to reach the east-west spur ridge that would serve as the approach to Heartbreak, the KPA spotted them.
 Heavy artillery and mortar fire from Heartbreak Ridge positions and from the heights around Sat'aeri town began to pour in on the men of the 23rd Regiment.
 Despite the growing number of casualties, Craven's forces pressed on, closely followed by Daniels' men.
 As the 3rd Battalion arrived at the east-west spur and headed up the hill to split the Heartbreak Ridge line, it ran into a hornet's nest.
-The KPA 1st Regiment, 6th Division manned a series of concealed, mutually supporting bunkers that covered the approach ridge with machine guns and small arms.
+The KPA 1st Regiment, 6th Division, manned a series of concealed, mutually supporting bunkers that covered the approach ridge with machine guns and small arms.
 Added to the artillery and mortar fire that the KPA observers were directing upon the two attack battalions, the automatic weapons and rifle fire forced the assault force to halt and dig in on the toe of the spur.
-The prospects for a swift penetration of the KPA lines vanished as night fell; the 23rd had come up against the KPA's main defenses and another Bloody Ridge experience loomed ahead.
+The prospects for a swift penetration of the KPA lines vanished as night fell; the 23rd had come up against the KPA's main defenses and another Bloody Ridge-like experience loomed ahead.